coreos/rhcosbot/README.md

 Alternatively, a [container image](https://quay.io/repository/coreos/rhcosbot) is available.

-You'll also need to set up a Slack app in your workspace and get an API token for it, and to get a Bugzilla API key.
+You'll also need to set up a Slack app in your workspace and get an API token for it, and to get a Jira API key.

 ## Slack scopes